Sampling random graph homomorphisms and applications to network data analysis: Introduction

 where $G_{1},G_{2}$ are simple graphs and $E_{F}$ is the set of edges in $F$.
 Hence by varying $F$, we obtain a family of observables that satisfy the computability and stability (note that we can absorb the constant $|E_{F}|$ into the cut distance $\delta_{\square}$).

 However, there are two notable shortcomings of homomorphism densities as network observables.
-First, homomorphism densities provide no useful information for sparse networks, where the average degree is of order sublinear in the number of nodes (e.g., two-dimensional lattices or trees).
+First, they provide no useful information for sparse networks, where the average degree is of order sublinear in the number of nodes (e.g., two-dimensional lattices, trees, most real-world social networks \citep{barabasi2013network, newman2018networks}).
 This is because for sparse networks the independent sampling outputs a set of non-adjacent nodes with high probability.
-In terms of the stability inequality \eqref{ineq:countinglemma}, this is reflected in the fact that the cut distance $\delta_{\square}$ between two sparse networks becomes asymptotically zero as the sizes of networks tend to infinity.
-Second, homomorphism densities do not capture multi-scale features of networks.
-Namely, we might be interested in how the triangle of friendship varies over different scales, but the homomorphism density of triangles aggregates such information into a single numeric value.
+In terms of the stability inequality \eqref{ineq:countinglemma}, this is reflected in the fact that the cut distance $\delta_{\square}$ between two sparse networks becomes asymptotically zero as the sizes of networks tend to infinity. \commHL{Second, homomorphism densities do not capture hierarchical features of weighted networks.
+Namely, we might be interested in how the density of triangles formed through edges of weights at least $t$ changes as we increase the parameter $t$.
+But the homomorphism density of triangles aggregates such information into a single numeric value, \commHL{which is independent of $t$.} }

-An entirely different approach is taken in the fields of Topological Data Analysis (TDA) in order to capture multi-scale feature of data sets \cite{carlsson2009topology, edelsbrunner2010computational}.
-The essential work flow in TDA is as follows.
+An entirely different approach is taken in the fields of Topological Data Analysis (TDA) in order to capture multi-scale features of data sets \citep{carlsson2009topology, edelsbrunner2010computational}.
+The essential workflow in TDA is as follows.
 First, a data set $X$ consisting of a finite number of points in Euclidean space $\mathbb{R}^{d}$ is given.
-In order to equip the data set with a topological structure, one constructs a filtration of simplicial complexes on top of $X$ by attaching a suitable set of high dimensional cells according to the filtration parameter (spatial resolution).
-Then by computing the homology of the filtration (or the persistent homology of $X$), one can associate $X$ with a topological invariant $f(X)$ called the persistence diagram \cite{edelsbrunner2000topological} (or barcodes \cite{ghrist2008barcodes}).
-Stability of such observable is well-known \cite{cohen2007stability, chazal2009gromov}.
+In order to equip the data set with a topological structure, one constructs a filtration of simplicial complexes on top of $X$ by attaching a suitable set of high-dimensional cells according to the filtration parameter (spatial resolution).
+Then by computing the homology of the filtration (or the persistent homology of $X$), one can associate $X$ with a topological invariant $f(X)$ called the persistence diagram \citep{edelsbrunner2000topological} (or barcodes \citep{ghrist2008barcodes}).
+The stability of such observable is well-known \citep{cohen2007stability, chazal2009gromov}.
 Namely, it holds that